asdoost/POSTagger/README.md

 POSTagger is a GUI app for semi-automatic POS tagging.

+*_This is a beta version.
+I'm looking for your feedbacks._*

 ## Installation

 To install the app copy the follwing command in your terminal:

 `>>> pip install POSTagger`

-You can also simply download the repository via Github website or the following command:
+You can also download the repository via Github website or the following command:

 `>>> git clone https://github.com/asdoost/POSTagger`